twolfson/twolfson.com/articles/welcome-back.md

 # Experience
 ## First weeks
 My first couple of weeks were rough.
-Once you leave the airport and train stations, English becomes uncommon.
-When I was finding my house for the first time, I kept on reading the maps wrong.
+Once you leave the train stations, English becomes uncommon.
+When I was finding my house for the first time, I had trouble with the maps (some had no English, others shifted compass orientation).
 Once I found my neighborhood, I wasn't certain it was it (no English translation on the signs).
-Eventually, I made it.

 My cell phone wasn't compatible with the mobile bands in Japan and I wound up getting a new phone shipped from my parents.
-This meant getting lost would be very painful since directions in English would be hard to come by.
+This limited how far I was willing to venture because getting lost can no longer be fixed by Google Maps.

 ## Adaptation
 Eventually, I adjusted, got my phone, and started learning up [Japanese][] (日本ご).
 I had been studying [hiragana][] and [katakana][] for a month before but my reading speed was very slow.
 It took about a month and a lot of drills to start reading the characters quickly.